 For me, it’s all about simplicity in my skin and hair care, make up, and dress.
 I have a very quick skin care routine.
 The whole ‘cleanse, tone, moisturise, apply eye cream & night cream’ routine is not for me.
 Some may be horrified to read that I wash my face with soap!

 I wear whatever moisturiser I happen to have on hand at night.
-It is usually something that has come as part of a ‘gift with purchase’ being my favourite brand.
+It is usually something that has come as part of a ‘gift with purchase’.
 In summer I don’t wear moisturiser at all at night, because it tends to make my face more sweaty than it sometimes already is!